damnardev-projects/docker-compose-web/README.md

 ### Prerequisites

-Before using this Docker PHP setup, make sure you have the following tools installed:
+Before using this Docker Web setup, make sure you have the following tools installed:

 - **Docker**: Container platform (version 20.10 or higher recommended)
 - **Docker Compose**: Multi-container Docker applications (version 2.0 or higher)